aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_11_SecuringAzureSQLDatabase.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+**You have successfully completed the lab.
+Please click on next to go to the next lab.**